eskay993/gamefiles/sp-football-life-2024/README.md

 8. On the next screen, select the resolution you want from the dropdown menu.
 On Steam Deck, this should default to `1280x800`.

 9. Click `Continue` to begin the install process.
 You may get a popup asking you to install mono.
 Just click cancel if you do.
->Note: The whole install process from start to finish can take 10+ mins so be patient and let it do it's thing.

-1. After the dependencies are installed, the SPFL setup window should appear.
+10. After the dependencies are installed, the SPFL setup window should appear.
 Just keep clicking `Next` and leave everything as default.
 The game should start installing.
 Click `Exit` when it's done.

-2. Next, the `Settings` window *might* open.
+11. Next, the `Settings` window *might* open.
 Just close it if it does.
 The settings will be configured automatically later.

-3. The `Switcher` window should now launch.
+12. The `Switcher` window should now launch.
 This tool allows you to chose how you want the gameplay experience to be.
 The SmokePatch team have tweaked the gameplay and stats so if you want to try their changes choose the top option.
 You can read about it on their website.
 Otherwise choose the PES 2021 option for the default PES experience (my preferred option).
 You can change this later.
 Once selected, keep clicking `Next` and `Exit`.

-4. Click `Close` and the game should now appear in Lutris.
+13. Click `Close` and the game should now appear in Lutris.

-5. Read the **important** notes below!
+14. Read the **important** notes below!
 And check [Troubleshooting](#troubleshooting) if you have any issues.

 > ```IMPORTANT:``` On Steam Deck, you need to play the game in Game Mode, not Desktop Mode.
 In Desktop Mode, the controller will not be recognised.
 If you selected `Create steam shortcut` in step 6 above, then the game should be in your library and you can launch it from Game Mode.
 If you  did not, or the game is not appearing in your Steam library, then follow [these steps](#add-spfl24-to-steam-library--game-mode) to add it.